- Get access to Kumo from the Snowflake Marketplace

 However, if you intend to manage the compute pools yourself, the Kumo application can be started using the following commands instead of the

-commands in Step 4 above depending on the underlying cloud platform where your Snowflake account is hosted.
+commands in Step 4 above.
+The setup depends on the underlying cloud platform where your Snowflake account is hosted - follow the respective instructions from below.

-For legacy users who use a single GPU compute pool on AWS, see instructions below.
+For legacy Kumo users (onboarded before June 2025), who use a single GPU compute pool on AWS, see instructions below.